About me

 I help people through psychotherapy, mindfulness, and the integration of neuroscience.
 This way of working has great substance and depth, helping to promote individuality and self-awareness.
 It also helps the nervous system to learn regulation.

-It’s hard to say how I work because each therapeutic relationship is so exceptional.
+It’s hard to say how I work because each therapeutic relationship is so unique.
 Just think of the relationships you’ve had or had.
 Every one of them feels very different, and psychotherapy is no different.
-I use a range of psychotherapy approaches while holding compassion, ‘realness’, and a non-judgemental stance for you as my client.
+I use a range of psychotherapy approaches while holding compassion, ‘real-ness’, and a non-judgemental stance for you as my client.
 I don’t stick to one model of therapy because I have lots of training in many, and have seen the benefits of all of them.
 What I will say is that the IFS approach, Somatic psychotherapies and neuroscience, informs all my work.
 IFS Therapy and Ego State work help me understand and see people better than any other models.
-They also help in a more healing way..
+They also help in a profoundly healing way...

 I spent 4 years studying The Person-Centred approach at PCCS Training..
 This training is both strong and flexible, and forms the base of my approach..
-I have spent the following years studying other therapeutic models, trauma, and approaches.
+I have spent the following years studying other psychotherapy models, and trauma approaches.

-Besides my counselling work, I have had years of experience, caring for and supporting people who have a condition of Autism/Asperger’s’, severe Epilepsy, mental illness & dual diagnosis, profound learning difficulties, and also with children & young people living in care with experience of trauma/abuse & neglect.
+Besides my counselling work, I have had years of experience, caring for and supporting people who have a condition of Autism, severe Epilepsy, mental illness/dual-diagnosis, profound learning difficulties, and also with children & young people living in care with experience of trauma/abuse & neglect.

 In the past, when I was using ‘outcome measures’ to quantify my work,